smartass101/pelican/docs/settings.rst

    modification information and the content object are saved to the cache if `CACHE_CONTENT` is ``True``.

-When Pelican is about to write some content:

-1. For the given output name, the local context dictionary that was passed to the template in the previous build is loaded from the cache.
-2. If the previous context is the same as the new one, no file is written.
-3. Else the file is written as usual and the new template context is saved.

 Modification time based checking is faster than comparing file hashes, but is not as reliable, because mtime information can be lost when e.g. copying the content sources using the ``cp`` or ``rsync``